16 Habits that make you age faster

-Research has shown that chronic stress actually leads to shorter telomeres, those caps at the end of your DNA making your body age faster.
+Research has shown that chronic stress actually leads to shorter telomeres, those caps at the end of your DNA that make your body age faster.
 Shorter telomeres mean aging faster.
 So yes, stress is aging you faster.

 To fix chronic stress, try not to take on so much, ask for help, rest more, and make sure you sleep enough.